ronen567/just-the-docs/docs/logistic-regression.md

 ### Eq.
 2:
 $$z=b+wx$$,

+Where b stands for bias, and w for weight.

 Plugging  Eq.
 2 into Eq 1, results in the Logistic Regression  expression, which is the probability of y=1, given the input vector x and the coefficent set {w,b}.